The Coherence Fee

 The bilateral blindness problem

 Every tool-calling protocol in production validates bilaterally.
 MCP (Model Context Protocol, a widely adopted standard for tool integration) checks that a tool's output conforms to its declared schema.
-A2A (Agent-to-Agent, an inter-agent messaging protocol) checks that one agent's message matches another's expected input.
+A2A (Agent-to-Agent) checks that one system's message matches another's expected input, whether within a single orchestrator or across autonomous services.
 OpenAPI validates request and response objects at each endpoint.
 If the fields are present, the types match, and the values fall within declared ranges, the check passes.

 Interpretability and mechanistic transparency improve what happens inside a tool: they reveal a model's internal reasoning and allow auditors to verify that local outputs reflect local intentions.
 But they cannot force independently authored systems to declare the conventions they project away.
 A perfectly transparent data provider still drops its day-count convention from the output schema if its designers considered that convention obvious.
 The coherence fee is a composition invariant, not a model invariant — it measures the gap between what tools expose and what composition requires, and that gap persists even under perfect local transparency.